Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 - *High-Throughput Phenotyping*

 # 📖 Educations
-- *2023.01 - 2024.12 (now)*, Graduate student, Agricultural and Biological Engineering, University of Folorida, Gainesville, Folorida, USA
+- *2023.01 - 2024.12*, Master degree, Agricultural and Biological Engineering, University of Folorida, Gainesville, Folorida, USA
 - *2021.01 - 2022.12*, Graduate research Assistant, Electrical and Computer Engineering, University of Georgia, Athens, Georgia, USA.
 - *2016.09 - 2020.06*, Undergraduate student, Mechanical Engineering, Northwest Agriculture and Forestry University, Yangling, Shaanxi, China.

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Excited to join <a href='https://www.tricrobotics.com/'>TRIC Robotics </a> as robotic enngineer for robotic pest and disease control!
+- *2024.12*: &nbsp;🎉🎉 Graduated and received the Master degree from Agricultral and Boilogical Enfinnering, University of Frorida (<a href='https://www.linkedin.com/feed/update/urn:li:activity:7274230553447452672/'>"Post" </a>)!
+- *2024.12*: &nbsp;🎉🎉 The paper <a href='https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.22473'>"Digital Twin/MARS‐CycleGAN" </a> has published on Journal of Field Robotics!
 - *2024.07*: &nbsp;🎉🎉 Presented Plot-scale Peanut Yield estimation project in <a href='https://asabemeetings.org/'>ASABE 2024 </a>!
 - *2024.07*: &nbsp;🎉🎉 won the first prize in <a href='https://www.aocabfe.org/'>AOCABFE </a> student paper competition!
 - *2024.07*: &nbsp;🎉🎉 won the service and leadership award in <a href='https://www.aocabfe.org/'>AOCABFE </a> (Student chair during Aguest 2023 - Auguest 2024)!